- 52% of American adults have life insurance coverage in 2023.

 - 60% of Americans without life insurance say the cost is the major reason they aren’t covered.

 - 55% of Americans report their other financial priorities prevent them from buying life insurance.

 - 53% of consumers are unsure what type of life insurance they should get.

 Some of the most common reasons people don’t buy life insurance are because of the cost, the prevalence of other financial priorities or because they’re unsure of what type of policy to get.

 Life Insurance Industry Trends

-Of the insurance providers that report to the National Association of Insurance Commissioners, the top 10 insurance providers are responsible for nearly half of all life insurance policies.
+Of the total insurance providers that report to the National Association of Insurance Commissioners, the top 10 insurance providers are responsible for nearly half of all life insurance policies.

-- Northwestern Mutual Group is the life insurance provider with the largest industry market share at 7.49%.
+- Northwestern Mutual Group is the life insurance provider with the largest industry market share at 7.2%.

 How Much Does Life Insurance Pay Out?

-- Americans collected $790.8 billion from life insurance claims and benefits in 2021, up from $747.4 billion in 2020.
+- Americans received $797.7 billion in total from all life insurance claims and benefits in 2022, which is an increase from $790.9 billion in 2021.